stevegardiner26/aws-webservers-creation-guide/README.md

 1. Select this Ip in your list, and click on the "Actions" dropdown and click "Associate Address".
 1. Select the instance and private ip there should only be one option if this is the only instance you created.

 That's it!
 Your Ec2 instance now has an ip binded to it.
-If you want to test if it is working go to `http://elastic-ip` and there should be an apache directory or webpage displaying.
+If you want to test if it is working go to `http://elastic-ip/servertest.php` and there should be the test webpage displaying that we set up in an earlier step.
 Read on to find out how to use this ip to link a domain.

 ## Pushing a Domain to the Ec2 Instance